Becoming More-Than Resilient During the COVID-19 Pandemic: 17 Business & Personal Money-Minded Tips

 4. Get an interest-free business loan through the Canada Emergency Business Account (CEBA).

-As of April 16th, small businesses and not-for-profits must show they paid between $20,000 and $1.5 million in total payroll in 2019 to qualify.
+To qualify, small businesses and not-for-profits must show they paid between $20,000 and $1.5 million in total payroll in 2019.

 5. The CRA has extended the deadline for most tax filing.